 Our Verdict

-If you're in need of a family printer designed for high-volume use and a fully featured scanner, the Epson EcoTank ET-3950 is an excellent choice.
+If you're in need of a home printer designed for high-volume use and a fully featured scanner, the Epson EcoTank ET-3950 is an impressive choice.
 While it's designed for high-volume use and may be overkill for most families, it delivers incredible page yields at a very low cost for ink bottles.
 Its scanner is equipped with an automatic document feeder and even includes automatic dual pass duplex scanning, which is rare among this category of supertank printers.
-Its black-and-white document print quality is superb, and even if colors come out a bit washed when it comes to color documents, they remain totally serviceable.
+Its black-and-white document print quality is superb, and even if colors come out a bit washed when printing color documents, they remain totally serviceable.
 Finally, its color gamut is very good, and its color accuracy is improved, despite the reddish hue that permeates most photos.
+You should also keep in mind that it's relatively large, so ensure you have a suitable location to set it up.

 Produces detailed photos.